datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `@script`
-Let's practice this in the first case study.

-We will use a database from Kaggle's Video Game Global Sales competition.
+Let’s apply this with a real database.
+For the first case study you will use a database from Kaggle's Video Game Global Sales competition.
 Imagine that you work in a video game industry and you are tasked to carry out a market research.
 Your job is to analyse sales trend.

 Let's have a quick glance over the Sales table here.
 Think about the SELECT statement needed to retrieve ALL columns from this table.

-You will use SELECT * (asterisk) FROM Sales;
+You will use SELECT *  FROM Sales;

 The first question you may want answered is: What is the name of Number 1 game in 2006?
 Let's think about how you will write this in a select statement.

-You can revise the first query by only retrieving the columns you want in your result.
+That’s right.

 ---